Do You Know Why the 5 Basic Food Groups Are Beneficial to Your Child?

 It’s no secret that vegetables should be part of every meal you have.
 They provide vitamins, minerals, dietary fibre, and plenty of nutrients such as potassium, and vitamins A, E, and C. Consuming enough vegetables also has the ability to decrease obesity risk and improve school performance.
 The wonders a healthy diet can do!

-Here at The Brook, we take nutrition seriously.
+Here at The Brook and The Pocket, we take nutrition seriously.
 Our daily fee includes 3 meals which are prepared by our on-site chef and cook.
 We ensure children enjoy a healthy diet packed full of nutrients and that is suitable for all dietary requirements.